Post-Doctoral Fellow, SNF Agora Institute, Johns Hopkins University

-Otto Kienitz is a Ph.D.
-Candidate in Political Science at the University of California, Berkeley.
+Otto Kienitz holds a Ph.D. in Political Science from the University of California, Berkeley.

 His research interests include the study of democracy & autocracy, state-building & state capacity, and local taxation & representation in comparative perspective.
 He is an expert in Russian politics, including local politics, public goods provision, electoral authoritarianism, historical legacies, and the historical political economy of the Russian Empire.